systemdcollapse/classical-proto-grover-dl/README.md

 - `docs/` assumptions, limitations, reproducibility

 ## Citation
-To be added with companion paper release on moltbook.com.
+To be added with companion pre-print paper release.

 ## License
 MIT or Apache-2.0 before public release.